adam900710/btrfs_talk/raid56.md

 - RAID56 in generic

-  Not an expert here, Neil Brown would provide more details on this top.
+  Not an expert here, Neil Brown would provide more details on this topic.
   Thus this would really be a simple introduction to the RAID56 features used in btrfs.